SAP/ui5-language-assistant/docs/requirements/content-assist.md

 - Only suggest UI5 constructs constructs with `public` or `protected`(?) visibility.
 - Filter out abstract classes

+### Really Nice To Have

+- Aggregations: Filter by Type and consider cardinality.
+- Default Aggregation.

 ### Possible Future Scope

 - Provide Suggestions from none declared namespaces(libraries), sub scenarios: